nearform/nceubadge/docs-source/content/getting-started/basic-hardware-features.md

 * Powered by a CR2032 battery which can last up to a week depending on what code you are running
 * Daylight-readable LCD screen
 * 6 input buttons
-* Capacative touch sensors on all 6 corners
+* Capacitive touch sensors on all 6 corners
 * Prototyping area with 8 CPU pins accessible
 * Holes for LEDs on all 6 corners
 * NFC antenna